 25 Team Productivity Automation Statistics

-Data-backed insights revealing how workflow automation transforms team output, eliminates manual work, and accelerates business results
+Data-backed insights on how workflow automation lifts team output, clears away manual work, and speeds up business results

 Knowledge workers lose hours every day to repetitive coordination tasks, with 67% spending over three hours on manual work that could be automated.
-This productivity drain creates a “manual tax” that compounds across teams and departments.
-Platforms like this+that address this challenge by reading messages, extracting tasks, and executing them automatically across connected tools, turning inbox activity into completed work without manual intervention.
+That drain adds up to a “manual tax” that compounds across teams and departments.
+Platforms like this+that take it on by reading messages, extracting tasks, and executing them automatically across connected tools, so inbox activity turns into completed work and nobody has to lift a finger.

 Key Takeaways